Table of Contents

 You are not in this alone.
 As a service to the university, our publications staff can guide your publication from the concept stage to the finished product.
 We offer layout, design, writing and photographic support.
 There is no charge to your department.
 You may also call on us to provide logos or other artwork to make it easier for you.
 In addition, if you’d like to speak with us individually or in groups about how to do certain things or “what the rules are,” please don’t hesitate to call on us.

 There are some state regulations and university policies we need to uphold regarding publications.
 Your publication must have a unique publication number, the UT Martin logo (see the clip art section to view the official logo) and the Equal Opportunity Employer statement.
 All of these are available through University Relations.
-Please don’t use Web clip art (the resolution is too low for printing) in your printed work, neither UT Martin photos or logos or anything you find on other Web sites, as well.
+Please don’t use Web clip art (the resolution is too low for printing) in your printed work, neither UT Martin photos nor logos or anything you find on other Web sites.
 Instead, please request a proper file from University Relations.
 Include information about what colors you will be using and what software program you’re working in when you request a logo so that we can send you the correct type of file.

 First, you will obtain and submit a publication requisition form to University Relations.
 We will assign your job a unique publication number.
 This number is required by state law and also allows us, as a public university, to track publication costs.
-It must be different for every publication, including reprints, PDFs, and material you print off in your office.
+It must be different for every publication, including reprints, PDFs, and material you print in your office.

 We design your publication.